-The Johns Hopkins University School of Medicine designates this enduring material for a maximum of 2.5 AMA PRA Category 1 Credits™.
+Podcast: The Johns Hopkins University School of Medicine designates this enduring material for a maximum of 2.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
-Each podcast is certified for .5 credits.

 Estimated Time to Complete Activity: 30 minutes per podcast